o3de/o3de.org/content/docs/user-guide/components/reference/atom/diffuse-gi.md

 The **Diffuse Global Illumination** component is a Level component that controls the quality level of global illumination that **Diffuse Probe Grid** components provide.
 The diffuse global illumination technique calculates the effect of light bounce, reflection, scatter, and absorption throughout an environment.
 It simulates real-world lighting behavior, where objects are lit both from the light source and from the light reflected by other objects.

 {{< note >}}
-You must have Shader Model 6.3 or later to use raytracing in the **Atom Renderer**.
+You must have a GPU with support for DirectX Shader Model 6.3 or later to use raytracing in the **Atom Renderer**.
 {{< /note >}}

 ## Provider